 Camargo Club – 15th – 192 yards

-Seth Raynor’s Cincinnati classic has one of the best Redan holes in golf, the 15th which stretches to 192 yards.
+Seth Raynor’s Cincinnati classic has one of the best Redan holes in golf in the 15th, which stretches to 192 yards.
 Notice how well Raynor is able to use Camargo’s rolling terrain to his advantage, blending the 15th hole perfectly into the natural terrain.

 The tee shot into Raynor's elegantly set Redan at Camargo